rwbl/Home-Assistant-Workbook-Experiments/README.md

     name: "HaweDevice"
 ```

-Then:
-1. Go to **Developer Tools > YAML > Check configuration**
-2. Use **Developer Tools > Actions > MQTT: Reload**
-3. Navigate to **Settings > Devices & Services > Entities**, search for "Hawe", verify entity
+Then reload MQTT and check your entities in Home Assistant.

 ---

-## Getting Started

-### Requirements

-- Raspberry Pi Pico 2 W board
-- Thonny IDE
-- Local MQTT broker (e.g., Mosquitto)
-- Home Assistant with MQTT integration enabled

-### Quick Start (Thonny)

-- Download and extract the hawe_main.zip from GitHub to a local folder.
-- Open the MicroPython folder containing experiments.
-- Connect your Raspberry Pi Pico 2 W to your computer.
-- Copy the contents of MicroPython/Imports to the Pico using Thonny’s file manager or an external file manager.
-- Open Thonny IDE and edit secrets.py with your Wi-Fi and MQTT credentials.
-- Open an experiment (e.g., HaWeEnv/main.py) in Thonny.
-- Connect the required hardware modules as per the wiring diagrams.
-- Run the experiment script using Run > Run current script (F5)

----

-## Why Use MicroPython?

-- Easy-to-read syntax (ideal for beginners)
-- Visual flow and modular code structure
-- Resource-efficient on microcontrollers
-- Great for structured experiments

----

 ## Future Topics

-- Custom MQTT-based HA devices or HA Custom Component
+- Custom MQTT-based Home Assistant devices and custom components
-- Manual vs auto MQTT configuration
-- BLE sensors (e.g., BMP280, VL53L0X)
+- BLE sensor integration (e.g., BMP280, VL53L0X)
 - ESPHome integration options
-- B4R equivalents of selected Hawe experiments
+- B4R and Arduino equivalents of Hawe experiments

 ---

-## Additional Documentation
+## Disclaimer

-See folder Notes.
+This project is developed for **personal, educational use only**.
+All experiments and code are provided _as-is_ and should be used **at your own risk**.
+Always test thoroughly and exercise caution when connecting hardware components or integrating with Home Assistant.

 ---

 ## Credits

-This project was made possible thanks to:
+Special thanks to:
-- **Home Assistant** — the open-source home automation platform powering the smart home ecosystem.
+- The developers of **Home Assistant** — the open-source home automation platform
-- **umqtt** — MicroPython MQTT libraries enabling reliable communication between devices.
+- The creators and contributors of **MicroPython** and its ecosystem (e.g., umqtt, neopixel)
-- The **MicroPython and Home Assistant developer communities** — for their ongoing contributions, tools, and documentation.
+- The **MicroPython** and **Home Assistant** communities for their knowledge sharing and tools
+- The team behind **B4X** (including **B4R** and **B4J**) for providing a powerful free development platform
+- All contributors of **B4X** libraries and community forums for their continued support and ideas
 ---

 ## License

-MIT License — feel free to use, remix, and learn from it.
+MIT License — use freely, adapt, and share.

 ---

-## 👤 Author
+## Author

 Developed by **Robert W.B.
-Linn** – powered by curiosity and AI assistance.
+Linn** — powered by curiosity and AI assistance.